-JD Benson, MMFT Intern
+JD Benson, MMFT

 ME AS A PERSON

-I come from a large, close-knit family and have experienced the unique dynamics and challenges that come with fostering positive family relationships.
-I understand the many roles we all play in our daily lives and am here to help you achieve harmony in your self, work, family and beyond.
-I will consider the culture from which you were raised, and the experiences that have impacted you.
+I understand the many roles we all play in our daily lives and am here to help you achieve development in yourself, work, family and beyond.

 MY THERAPEUTIC APPROACH IS: